 The tower is built upon, and around, what is essentially a micro-grid power plant and waste-water treatment/recycling facility.
 Power is generated by a vertical axis wind turbine which is integral with the vertical structure, below grade fuel cell generators, and methane generators which convert the sewage and organic waste produced in the tower.
 Grey water is collected, treated, and made available to each community space for irrigation.
 The ground level stories contain services—dry-cleaning, day-care, mini-mart, etc.

 These are all interesting features but, for me, the most important aspect of Soho in the Sky is that the tower of empty loft-boxes is to be built as a collective infrastructure.
-It is to be paid for and maintained with sovereign spending―like a bridge or a highway—and it is owned collectively by a “National Housing Infrastructure Co-op.”
+It is to be paid for and maintained with the operations of modern fiat money―like a bridge or a highway—and it is owned collectively by a “National Housing Co-op.”

 The final build-out of each individual loft box, on the other hand, is privately managed and owned―and is paid for with with dollars (or loan dollars) from the private sector economy.
 While each individual dwelling unit has a perpetual right to occupy its particular loft-box in the tower, it does not “own” a piece of the the tower or the loft-box itself.
 (As noted, these are owned by the National Co-op.)

 As a result of this ownership structure, the cost of the “enabling” architecture (the infrastructure of the tower of loft-boxes) is perpetually excluded from the cost of each individual dwelling unit.
 The housing thus produced is considerably more “affordable” than what is produced by conventional real-estate development models.